-Slavonia & Danube wine region vineyards along the river
+Slavonia and Danube wine region vineyards along the river.

 Continental Wine RegionEastern Croatia